 - At Screening, GC/CT testing will be performed using urine or vaginal swabs.
 (See Section 11 of this manual for further information.) - At visits where a fasting lipid profile will be taken, participants should be fasting for at least 8 (preferably 12) hours before sample collection.
-Additional details are provided in Section 9.4.5 (above). - Since plasma samples for drug levels will be collected throughout the study, blood sample must be collected at injection visits PRIOR to the injections.

-• Calculated creatinine clearance must be performed at every visit where chemistry testing is being performed, using the modified Schwartz equation.
+Additional details are provided in Section 9.4.5 (above). - Since plasma samples for drug levels will be collected throughout the study, blood sample must be collected at injection visits PRIOR to the injections. - Calculated creatinine clearance must be performed at every visit where chemistry testing is being performed, using the modified Schwartz equation.
 The formula is in Section 11.3.4, "Creatinine Clearance", of the SSP (Laboratory and Specimen Management Procedures Section).
+Continue using the Schwartz equation for participants even after they turn 18.